rizvi5a/PasswordGen/README.md

-#  Password Generator
+#  Password Generator Plan

-Password Generation Plan
-First create an array of mixed characters, numbers, and special characters. will generate a password by making astring of at least 8 characters long.
+* First create an array of mixed characters, numbers, and special characters.
-The password string characters will be selected randomly.
+* The password string characters will be selected randomly from the above array.
-The password can only be 128 characters long.
+* The password character length will be between 8 and 128 characters log.
+*

+#  Password Generation Steps:
-The arrays of small, capital, numbers and speccial charachetes are added.
+* The arrays of small, capital, numbers and speccial charachetes are generated.
+*

 ## Your Task